Soccer-Iranian World Cup squad declines to sing national anthem, backing protests | Sports-Games

 The Iranian squad could not avoid being overshadowed by the anti-government unrest that has rattled Iran's Shi'ite Muslim theocracy, while other World Cup teams were squarely focused on their tactics on the pitch.
 Ahead of the match, no Iranian player had voiced support for the demonstrations by compatriots from all walks of life, one of the most sustained challenges to the cleric elite since the 1979 Islamic Revolution.

 "Those children took risks for their country and were killed by the regime.
-The national team should take risks and show solidarity with the nation," said Hamidreza, 19, a university student in southern Iran.
-"For our nation, for Iran, for all those children, men, women killed in the past weeks by the regime, be our voice in Qatar.
-Show solidarity if you are Iran's national soccer team."
-(Additional reporting by Hamad Mohammed; Writing by Michael Georgy; Editing by Mark Heinrich)
+The national team should take risks and show solidarity with the nation," Hamidreza, 19, a university student in southern Iran, said before the match.
+Pejman Zarji, a 38-year-old sports coach who was in Qatar for the World Cup, said the Iranian team belonged to the people not the government.

+"There is always - no matter what - a part that's about politics.
+There's something really important to understand (now) - 'Team Melli' is what we call the Iran team, it's the team of the people before being the team of the government," he said.
+Sara Masoudi, 32, another Iranian fan in Qatar who works for a media management company, played down the protests at home.
+They were "very small" but the media made them out to be large, she told Reuters.

+"I don't see a lot of fans here who are supporters of the protests.
+Social media is giving a wrong picture of reality."
+(Additional reporting by Hamad Mohammed, Maya Gebeily, Charlotte Bruneau and Yara Abi Nader; writing by Michael Georgy; editing by Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)